Attempted assassination of Donald Trump in Pennsylvania: Security arrangements

-Shooting
+Attempt

+Lead-up to the shooting

 The AR-15 pattern rifle used by Crooks in the assassination attempt.
 The stock was damaged by counteracting gunfire.

 On July 7, 2024, Thomas Matthew Crooks visited the Butler Farm Show grounds, the site of a future campaign rally Trump announced four days earlier.
 He spent 20 minutes there, having registered to attend the rally the previous day.
 On July 12, Crooks went to a shooting range and practiced with his rifle, a DPMS Panther Arms-produced AR-15–style rifle with a 16 in barrel, chambered in 5.56×45mm NATO, which he had bought from his father.
 This rifle model is capable of a Minute of Angle (MOA) accuracy of 2-3 inches at 100 yard.
 An unmagnified Holosun AEMS red dot sight was attached to the rifle.
 Brandon Webb, a former Navy SEAL and the former head instructor of the SEAL Sniper course, said a well-trained shooter could hit a target with a high degree of accuracy using an AR-15 at the distance at which Crooks shot Trump, especially with a magnified optical gunsight, such as an ACOG.

 On July 13, the day of the assassination attempt, Crooks bought a 5 ft ladder before driving to the site of the rally in the morning.
 According to ABC News, a team of Beaver County SWAT officers (tasked with supporting the Secret Service) had taken its position at the security perimeter by mid-morning.
 Crooks left the rally site and bought 50 rounds of ammunition from a gun store, before driving back to the rally at 3:35 p.m.
 EDT, armed with his rifle and with an explosive device in the trunk of his car.
 Crooks did not undergo security screening, as he was outside the Secret Service's security perimeter for the rally.
 Around 3:50 p.m., Crooks flew a drone for about 11 minutes, showing the scene behind his eventual firing position.